dsebastien/OpenCloudSync/README.markdown

 Interesting in participating?
 Check out the development page on the wiki: https://github.com/dsebastien/OpenCloudSync/wiki/Development

+# Status
+This project is in a very early stage, we're just thinking about the requirements and high level architecture.
+Don't hesitate to join us and share your ideas!

 # License
 This project and all associated source code is licensed under the terms of the [GNU General Public License v3 or any later version](http://www.gnu.org/licenses/gpl-3.0.html).